Embracing uncertainty can help you use fear, doubt, and failure to improve your life.

-Embracing uncertainty requires a certain amount of “ça fait rien“, a no worries attitude, a kind of French pace of life to it.
+Embracing uncertainty requires a certain amount of “ça fait rien,” a no-worries attitude, a kind of French pace of life.

 Uncertainty means leaving things to chance.

-It means giving yourself permission not to worry about it, not to stress about it, letting nature take it’s course.
+It means giving yourself permission not to worry about it, not to stress about it, and letting nature take its course.